BirdsAreFlyingCameras/HistorianDNS/README.md

 Goals:

-  Retrieve and present DNS information in a clean and concise way.
+  Retrieve and present the DNS history for a given website in a clean and concise way.

 Methods: